superlinked/VectorHub/docs/use_cases/recSys-basic.md

-It seems we have done it correctly.

-Let's create train and test data.
-The train data would be used for models training.
+We have successfully matched articles with this user's interest ("travel").

+Let's turn to our two collaborative filtering models. **To train our models, we need to create train and test data**.

 We will provide two models.
-For the first, the train data would be used to create a vector, for each user, where this vector would be populated by ratings given to news articles.
-Once we have created the user vectors, we can retrieve the most similar users via, e.g., cosine similarity.
-And once similar users are identified, we can easily collect items they have seen that the context users has not yet seen.
-Let's call the first model "Similar Vectors".
+For the **first model**, which we'll call "**Similar Vectors**," the training data will be used to create a vector for each user, populated by ratings given to news articles.
+Once we've created our user vectors, we can retrieve the most similar users via, for example, cosine similarity.
+And once similar users are identified, we can easily collect articles they've viewed that the context user hasn't yet seen.

-The second model is a Matrix Factorization model presented in [this paper](http://yifanhu.net/PUB/cf.pdf), with an efficient implementation in `implicit` package available [here](https://github.com/benfred/implicit).
+The **second model** is a **Matrix Factorization** model presented in [this paper](http://yifanhu.net/PUB/cf.pdf), with an efficient implementation in `implicit` package available [here](https://github.com/benfred/implicit).

 ### Cold-start problem

-The models can recommend items only to users that were part of training.
-This means that for new users for whom we don't have any interactions yet, we have to recommend items via a different strategy.
-One common way is to present these users with a list of most popular items.
+Our two models can recommend items only to users that were part of training.
+Because new users start without any interactions, we have to recommend articles to them using a different strategy.
+One common solution is to present these users with a list of the most popular items.

 ```python